alucchi/Continuous_Optimization/README.md

 - 25% project (in-class presentation 10%, written report 10%, final recorded presentation 5%)
 - 35% final exam (written)

-**A 40% score on mid-term exam is required to participate in the final exam.
-A 40% score on the final exam is required to pass the class.**

 ## Continuous Assessments (in lecture/class)

 QA will be conducted in lectures (~5 min long, mainly multiple-choice questions).
 CA will be conducted in exercise classes (~15 min long, mainly short questions with math). **The best 4 results out of 6 (normalized) will be counted towards the final grade.**